Chicago Fire (TV series): Development

 On November 9, 2015, NBC renewed the series for a fifth season.
 The season premiered on October 11, 2016.

 On May 9, 2018, NBC renewed the series for a seventh season, which premiered on September 26, 2018.
 On February 26, 2019, NBC renewed the series for an eighth season, which premiered on September 25, 2019.
 In February 2020, the series was renewed for its ninth, tenth, and eleventh season.
 The tenth season premiered on September 22, 2021.
 The eleventh season premiered on September 21, 2022.
 On April 10, 2023, NBC renewed the series for a twelfth season, which premiered on January 17, 2024.
 On March 21, 2024, NBC renewed the series for a thirteenth season which premiered on September 25, 2024.

 For the first five seasons Matt Olmstead, Michael Brandt, and Derek Haas served as the series showrunners.
 Dick Wolf is also credited as a co-showrunner for the third season alongside Olmstead, Brandt, and Haas.
 Beginning with the sixth season, Haas took over as the sole showrunner.
 Executive producer Andrea Newman was promoted to co-showrunner with Haas for the tenth and eleventh seasons.
 Haas stepped down from his position ahead of the twelfth season while Newman took over as sole showrunner.

-On May 5, 2025, NBC renewed the series for a fourteenth season which is scheduled to premiere on October 1, 2025.
+On May 5, 2025, NBC renewed the series for a fourteenth season which premiered on October 1, 2025.
+On March 27, 2026, the series was renewed for a fifteenth season.
+On April 24, 2026, it was announced that Newman would leave the series as show runner after the fourteenth season and that executive producer, Victor Teran would be promoted to show runner beginning with the fifteenth season.